The three body first post-Newtonian effects on the secular dynamics of a compact binary near a spinning supermassive black hole: introduction

 \section{introduction}

 The first detection of gravitational wave (GW) from a merger event of a binary black hole (BBH) by \lvc \cite{Abbott:2016blz} in 2015 showed the tremendous success of general relativity (GR) and opened an era of gravitational wave astrophysics.
 Up to now, the LIGO-VIRGO collaboration observed eleven gravitational wave signals from compact binary mergers during the first and second runs (O1 and O2) \cite{LIGOScientific:2018mvr}, and the third observation run (O3) is undergoing since April 2019 \cite{GWdata}.
-The ground-based detectors mainly focus on the merger and ringdown phase of GW sources which is characterized by a frequency of 10Hz to 1000Hz and a strain of order $10^{-22}$, currently we have five of them \cite{LIGOGW, VirgoGW, KAGRAGW, GEO600GW}.
+Currently, we have five ground-based detectors \cite{2015CQGra..32g4001L, 2012JInst...7.3012A, Aso:2013eba, Grote_2010} that focus on the merger and ringdown phase of GW sources which is characterized by a frequency of 10Hz to 1000Hz and a strain of order $10^{-22}$.

-The space-based detector Laser Interferometer Space Antenna (LISA) is expected to explore the lower frequency GW sources with frequency range $10^{-4}$ Hz to $1$ Hz and characteristic strain of order $10^{-21}$ \cite{Seoane:2013qna}.
+The space-based detector Laser Interferometer Space Antenna (LISA) is expected to explore the lower frequency GW sources with frequency range from $10^{-4}$ Hz to $1$ Hz and characteristic strain of order $10^{-21}$ \cite{Seoane:2013qna}.
 The DECi-hertz Interferometer Gravitational wave Observatory (DECIGO) is aiming to fill the gap between LIGO and LISA with frequency band around $10^{-2}$ Hz to $10$ Hz \cite{Sato:2017dkf}.
 There are several other big projects on the space detectors in the future: advanced LISA (aLISA) \cite{aLISAGW}, TianQin and Taiji in China \cite{Luo:2015ght, Guo:2018npi}.
 The space and ground based gravitational wave detectors could cover all the inspiral-merger-ringdown phase of compact binaries.
 The observations of GWs enable us to figure out the binary formation channels (see e.g. \cite{Breivik:2016ddj, Rodriguez:2016vmx}), test the validity of GR in the strong-field regime (see e.g. \cite{Berti:2018cxi, Berti:2018vdi, Wang:2020cub}), and shed light on the gravitational wave astrophysics \cite{Preto_2011, Barausse:2014pra, Barsotti2018, McWilliams:2019fng}.